abso1utezer0/cutcontent/articles/system/Wii/epicmickey/index.md

 ## Pirate Pete Door

-As mentioned earlier, Pirate Pete is mentioned in unused dialog in a developer configuration file.
+As said earlier, Pirate Pete is mentioned in unused dialog in a developer configuration file.
 The file reads as the following:

-"If you defeat Pirate Pete, I will open this door for you!"
+*"If you defeat Pirate Pete, I will open this door for you!"*

 # UI